General Math FAQ

 Once you have mastered the basics in the homework assignments in courses like MAT100 up through MAT202, you should begin to work through problems from old exams from previous semesters and think deeply about these questions.
 This will be your main tool for doing well in these courses.
 It takes time to digest the material and to develop the necessary expertise, so last minute cramming for exams is generally ineffective.
 Use the old exams to help you figure out what your questions are.
 Go over them with your study group, ask your instructor about them in office hours, or work on them in a session with your peer tutor.

-If you know what to expect, and trust in the curve, then it will be easier for you to stay calm and work steadily on a hard exam where you don't know how to do all the problems.
+If you know what to expect, then it will be easier for you to stay calm and work steadily on a hard exam where you don't know how to do all the problems.
 These exams develop and test your ability to work under pressure, but this is also a skill that you can learn!
-On rare occasions an exam might turn out to be unexpectedly hard, and then a score of 60% turns out to be an A or A- in the curve, the ability to shrug off your doubts and have faith in the work you have done to prepare can make an enormous difference in the outcome.
+On rare occasions an exam might turn out to be unexpectedly hard, and then a score of 60% can even turn out to be an A or A- in the end; the ability to shrug off your doubts and have faith in the work you have done to prepare can make an enormous difference in the outcome on such an exam.

-In MAT203/204 a somewhat more generous curve is used, along with more challenging problems.
-Students determined to get a stronger mathematical foundation for future course work in other fields (like physics) can take these more demanding (compared to MAT201/202) calculus and linear algebra courses without risking excessive GPA damage.
+In MAT203/204 a somewhat more generous grading scheme is used, along with more challenging problems.
+Students determined to get a stronger mathematical foundation for future course work in other fields (like physics) can take these more demanding (compared to MAT201/202) calculus and linear algebra courses without risking GPA damage.

 In MAT214 through MAT218, the extremely challenging courses for math majors, students are asked to learn a whole new way of thinking about mathematics.
-In these courses we again use a more generous curve to encourage those students who want to learn how to think like a mathematician to invest the time and energy required without undue risk.
+In these courses we again use a more generous grading scheme to encourage those students who want to learn how to think like a mathematician to invest the time and energy required without undue risk.
 In these courses undergraduate math majors run tutoring sessions that are especially helpful in making the transition to thinking like a mathematician.